Thunderstorm and rainfall alert for 9 Odisha dists - Pragativadi: Leading Odia Dailly

-The alert has been sounded for Nuapada, Nabarangpur, Kalahandi, Balasore, Bhadrak, Kendrapara, Jajpur, Mayurbhanj and Keonjhar districts.
+The alert has been sounded for Malkangiri, Ganjam, Gajapati, Puri, Jagatsinghpur, Kendrapara, Bhadrak, Jajpur, and Balasore districts.

-“Light to moderate thunderstorm and moderate rainfall with gusty surface wind speed reaching 30 to 40 kmph is likely to occur at one or two places over these districts till 2 PM,” read the latest IMD bulletin.
+“Moderate thunderstorm/lightning & light rainfall are likely to occur at one or two places over these districts between 2:15 pm and 5:15 pm,” read the latest IMD bulletin.

 People in these districts are advised to stay indoors and take shelter in buildings and other safe locations as a precautionary measure.